It's time to abandon "Fuel Poverty"

 The price of electricity in the UK is larger than in any other European nation apart from Italy.
 This prevents everyone from moving toward low carbon heating by using heat pumps.

-Government can raise taxes on gas and lower taxes on electricity
+Government should raise taxes on gas and lower taxes on electricity

 The Government can reduce the levies and taxes on using electricity for heating.

 Most householders in the UK use both gas and electricity: many pay a "dual fuel energy bill".
-The Government should reduce the levies on electricity at the same time as increasing the taxes on burning gas.
+The Government should reduce the levies on electricity at the same time as increasing the taxes on burning gas (and oil).